LukasPowalla/LukasPowalla.github.io/README.md

 # Goal

 I will work on tools that might allow for automated literature research on specific topics, visualize content and author connections and create new insights.
+In the future, this might allow to find answers to questions that we are not yet able to pose.

 # Scientific Backlground